jeffrafter/authkit/README.md

 are required.
 It is pretty easy to remove these dependencies, it just turned out that more people were using them than not.

+## NOTES

+* no expiry for confirmation, reset_password and remember_token
+* generating code and not being able to update considered harmful
+* secure cookies (in application_controller)
+* SSL expected
+* remember me is always on
+* need a root route
+* password complexity
+* username resrictions

 ## TODO

 * Add oauth2 support (but not logging in?) in the form of facebook support, twitter support, google support
 * Add avatar support (maybe that should be uploadkit)
 * Add full name option (instead of first name and last name)name
+* Add authy support
+* Add notification for changes to account (security settings changed)
+* Add ability to re-auth for sensitive changes (available for the current session only)
+* User session tracking and revoking
+* Audit logs
+* Encrypt tokens in the database to prevent someone with read access from gaining control

 ## Contributing